pranathi1703/employees-burnout-prediction-and-analysis/README.md

 </p>

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-The MIT License is a permissive open source license that allows you to use, modify, and distribute this project for both commercial and non-commercial purposes.

 ## 📝Feedback and Support
-If you have any feedback, suggestions, or questions regarding the project, please create an issue in the repository or contact me at usman.bvp@gmail.com.
+If you have any feedback, suggestions, or questions regarding the project, please create an issue in the repository or contact me at pranathiakula35@gmail.com.

 ### If you find this repository helpful, don't forget to show your support by giving it a star! ⭐
 Your star is a great way to let us know you appreciate our work and find value in this project.
 Thank you! ⭐

-Happy analyzing and predicting❤️!
+Happy analyzing and predicting!!!